projectfluent/fluent.js/docs/compat.md

 -----------------------------

 For compatibility with legacy browsers transpilation and a set of polyfills is required.
-The oldest browser that we know can be supported is IE 11.
+This method can be used to enable support for IE 11, Safari 9.1 and iOS Safari 9.3.

 You can find transpiled versions of l20n.js on the [v4.x][] branch of the repository in the [dist/compat][] directory.
 It's provided for convenience